paradigmwit/exchange-rate-alert/README.md

 # Exchange Rate Alert
 ---

-Creates desktop alerts for Transferwise rate alerts at specified intervals in seconds.
+Creates desktop alerts for Transferwise exchange rates at specified intervals.

 ---

 #### Before Using

 Before the module can be used the user has to create a Transferwise API token.
 The detailed instructions can be found here - https://api-docs.transferwise.com/#payouts-guide-api-access

 The program will try and find the access token in the following manner